 Contact Your Favorite Wineries

 When you've found some wineries you like, the next step is to contact them and make an appointment to do a tour or tasting.
-Some even offer food, including a meal.
-Only the larger wineries have the capacity to deal with walk-up tours and tastings.
+Some even offer small bites, wine and cheese, or a full meal.
+Only the larger wineries have the capacity to deal with walk-up tours and tastings; others are small family-owned wineries that require reservations.

-Don't choose more than three wineries.
-You might be better off with two.
-Things are slower in Italy than in California.
-Enjoy it.
-Keep in mind that too many tours get repetitive.
+Don't choose more than two or three wineries.
+Things are slower in Italy than in Napa Valley, so it's better to enjoy it than rush around.
+Keep in mind that too many tours can also get repetitive.
 There are only a few variations on the fermenting theme.

 Tasting Wine at an Enoteca

-You can also find wines to taste, buy and drink at an Enoteca.
-One of the largest in the Chianti Classico area is Le Cantine di Greve in Chianti, where you can do a tasting of (degustazione) wine, cheese, salame, grappa, and olive oil.
+You can also find wines to taste, drink, or buy, at an enoteca (a local wine shop in Italy).
+One of the largest in the Chianti Classico area is Le Cantine di Greve in Chianti, where you can do a tasting of wine, cheese, salame, grappa, and olive oil.
+Just make sure to pace yourself; there's also a wine museum and more than 140 vinos to try.
+Almost every small village in Italy has an enoteca, so if you'd like to stop by more of them, they're not hard to find.

 Chianti Region Winery Escorted Tours

-If you'd prefer to visit wineries without having to drive, Viator offers both full day and half-day escorted tours that include visits to villages and Chianti wineries with wine tasting.
+If you'd prefer to visit wineries without having to worry about drinking and driving, Viator offers both full-day and half-day escorted tours that include visits to villages and Chianti wineries with wine tastings.
+There is a lot to see and do, and plenty of good restaurants.
+Where there's good wine, it never fails that there's also good food.